 Your target market will only pay attention to you when they’re motivated to do so and that’s when education comes in.
 Think about what you can say or do that can solve a problem or satisfy their basic, psychological or self-fulfillment needs, then engage in a dialogue.
 If you’re engaging online, think about what you would say or do in person.
 You probably wouldn’t start with, “Hey, I noticed that you’re having problems with your weight.
 I can solve that for you.”
 Instead, you’d wait for visual and conversational clues to insert your offer at just the right time, but it’s important to consider that the most ideal time may not be during your first interaction.

 You’ll spend less money marketing to existing customers than trying to attract new ones, so that’s why it’s so important to wow them from the start.
 Anticipate their needs and deliver more than what you promised in either quality, quantity or by recommending something that satisfies their needs.
 Leverage your strengths because that’s what sets you apart from your competition and don't be surprised if you start hearing from their friends.
 Referrals are one of the cheapest ways to expand your business; wowing your current customers is the fastest way to earn referrals.

-Analyze Your Lifecycle Marketing Efforts
+Analyze Your Lifecycle Automation Efforts

-The beauty of Lifecycle Marketing is the simplicity of the model, which can be applied in any small business, regardless of industry or business model.
-When put into action, Lifecycle Marketing will help you grow sales and give you more time to focus on the things you love.
+The beauty of Lifecycle Automation is the simplicity of the model, which can be applied in any small business, regardless of industry or business model.
+When put into action, Lifecycle Automation will help you grow sales and give you more time to focus on the things you love.
 Launch a new product.
 Connect more with your customers.
 Watch your daughter’s dance recital.
 Play football with your son.
 Relax on the beach.
 Whatever you hope to accomplish, it will be well within your reach.